Why should I find out why my mortgage application was rejected?

 - How many applications for credit you’ve made

 - Your earnings

 A bad credit score can hurt your chances of a successful mortgage, car finance or loan application.
 It can also have consequences for smaller things, including mobile phone contracts.

 How do I send a subject access request (SAR)?

-The easiest way to find out where your information is by sending a request through Rightly.
+The easiest way to find out what information an organisation has on you, is by sending a request through Rightly: